3 observations after slump-busting Harris night helps Sixers squeak by Hornets

 Darius Bazley’s 10-day contract expired and he’s rejoined the Delaware Blue Coats in the G League, a team official said Friday morning.
 With Bazley back in Delaware, the Sixers only had nine available players.

-The 34-25 Sixers will visit the Mavs on Sunday afternoon.
+The 34-25 Sixers will visit Dallas on Sunday afternoon.
 Here are observations on their win over Charlotte:

 Sixers’ defensive holes still there